stackabletech/docker-images/README.md

 pushd $(cargo patchable checkout druid 26.0.0)

 # Commit to add new patches
+# NOTE: the commit message will be used to construct the patch filename.
+Spaces
+# will be converted to hyphens automatically.
 git commit

 # Rebase against the base commit to edit or remove patches